Portfolio

 Being the everything-er

+I conceived the product, designed how it should work, and built it.
 From first prompt to signed, publicly downloadable installers on both platforms was about six days.
-When engineering and design live in one head, the speed compounds: the person who sees the problem is the person who can fix it.
+When engineering and design are done by the same person in the same workflow, building is faster and more fun.